Bake

 --part=/usr/share/doc/python-vm-builder-ec2/examples/ec2-<arch>-part-file.txt

-Content-Type: text/x-include-script
+Content-Type: text/x-include-script#cloud-config

 package_update : true